 (4) Districts and charter schools shall document nondegree credits . . .

 (c) For credits earned after September 1, 1995, districts shall document that the course content meets one or more of the criteria of WAC 392-121-262(1).
 At a minimum, such documentation must include a dated signature of the immediate principal, supervisor, or other authorized school district representative and must be available to the employee’s future employers. . . .

+[Proposed change.]

 Item B.3 October 1 – Total Academic Credits since Highest Degree